WaveEngine/EvergineDocs/manual/addons/mrtk/getting_started.md

 }
 ```
 > [!Note]
-> You will probably see an error related to the CreateScene method, which is sealed in the XRScene class.
-If you need to add more entities to your scene, override the OnPostCreateXRScene instead.
+> There will probably be an error related to the CreateScene method, which is sealed in the XRScene class.
+If the scene needs to be modified via code, this can be done by overriding the OnPostCreateXRScene instead.

-4. Register an instance of the NoesisService class in your Application.
+4. Register an instance of the NoesisService class in the Application class.
 ```csharp
 var noesisService = new NoesisService();
 this.Container.RegisterInstance(noesisService);
 ```

 And that's it!
-Your project should be ready to use MRTK components.
+The project should be ready to use MRTK components.